BenHavilland/zoomzoom/README.md

 Open index.html in your browser.

 ## Status
+11-19-2012
+* Wrapped up models and views
+* Added visual alert for saves and deletes

 11-07-2012
 * Hooked up the log items to save all fields
 * Added log item deletion method